What is My Case Worth?

 As you might have guessed, there’s no formula for correctly determining a settlement amount for your Texas personal injury claim.
 It’s certainly not as simple as multiplying your medical numbers by some factor and then adding your wages as some lawyers or book sellers would have you believe and it is something of a combined art and science.
 Each case is different and I’ve certainly gotten very large settlements for clients who had small medical bills and had to fight like the dickens for some who had large medical bills.

 Your best bet is to contact an experienced Austin personal injury attorney to help you estimate the value and assist you to work toward a fair settlement.
-We’ve created a three-part form where you can tell us some of the accident details and we can get back in touch with you about your Texas injury claim’s value.
+We’ve created a form where you can tell us some of the accident details and we can get back in touch with you about your Texas injury claim’s value.

 Again, there’s no way to guarantee an insurance company will even settle your claim, let alone for a specific dollar figure, so don’t trust a lawyer who guarantees you a specific settlement amount.
 If you ask us “what is my case worth,” the best we can give you is a range, but only after you have reached maximum recovery and we’ve had a chance to review your health history and the accident facts.